-3.4 Data & estimation procedure
+7 3.4 Data & estimation procedure

-- 8 Within the framework of UK household budget survey (currently named as - 9 the Living Costs and Food Survey, LCF), the UK Office for National Statistics - (ONS) and the Department for Environment, Food and Rural Affairs (DEFRA), - run a yearly module to collect data about household food and drink purchases - 12 (DEFRA, 2019).
-This survey consists in three questionnaires, administered to a - 13 representative sample of more than 5000 households every year.
-The household - 14 questionnaire collects household-level information, such as family structure, em- - ployment details, ownership of household durables, regular payments, etc. The - 16 individual questionnaire collects income-related person-level variables for each - 17 adult member in the household, such as income from employment, and personal - assets.
-Lastly, each individual in the household aged 16 years and over records - 19 her daily purchases in a diary for two weeks. - Micro-data on purchased quantities and expenditures on each food and drink - 21 item classified according to the five-level EUROSTAT Classification of Individual Consumption by Purpose (ECOICOP) - are published at the household level.
-This classification is available for food and drink items purchased for home consumption, and data on purchased quantities are not available for eating out expenditures, hence our study does not cover that portion of food purchases7.
-Per-capita values for quantities, expenditures and incomes are obtained considering an adjusted household size measure based on the OECD equivalence scale (OECD, 2009).
+Within the framework of UK household budget survey (currently named as 8 the Living Costs and Food Survey, LCF), the UK Office for National Statistics 9 (ONS) and the Department for Environment, Food and Rural Affairs (DEFRA), 10 run a yearly module to collect data about household food and drink purchases 11 (DEFRA, 2019).
+This survey consists in three questionnaires, administered to a 12 representative sample of more than 5000 households every year.
+The household 13 questionnaire collects household-level information, such as family structure, em-14 ployment details, ownership of household durables, regular payments, etc. The 15 individual questionnaire collects income-related person-level variables for each 16 adult member in the household, such as income from employment, and personal 17 assets.
+Lastly, each individual in the household aged 16 years and over records 18 her daily purchases in a diary for two weeks.
+19 vidual Consumption by Purpose (ECOICOP) - are published at the household level.
+This classification is available for food and drink items purchased for home 2 consumption, and data on purchased quantities are not available for eating out 3 expenditures, hence our study does not cover that portion of food purchases.
+Per-capita values for quantities, expenditures and incomes are obtained considering an adjusted household size measure based on the OECD equivalence 6 scale (OECD, 2009).
 Purchase unit values are obtained for each household as the ratio between expenditure and purchased quantities for each food and drink.
-Unit values reflect both shelf prices and a quality component, as different households may choose different quality levels and pay different prices for the same goods (e.g. different types of strawberries).
-This is especially true when working with composite goods (e.g. fruit) that reflect different compositions across households, e.g. variation in the proportion of strawberries and apples within fruit.
-As the use of unit values leads to bias in estimates (Deaton, 1988), some procedure is needed to obtain quality-adjusted prices.
-A widely used approach is the definition of prices as the average unit values across households by month and government office region, under the common assumption that households in the same area and time period face the same prices.
-A second issue to be considered when working with LCF data is the high frequency of non-purchases that mainly depends on the relatively short time window covered by the household diary.
-This is another well-known source of bias in the estimation of demand parameters (see e.g. Deaton, 1986, pp. 1807-1810).
-A variety of solutions has been proposed, but they often generate diverging results, with no consensus on their ability to solve the problem without generating budget (DEFRA, 2017).
+8 Unit values reflect both shelf prices and a quality component, as different house-9 holds may choose different quality levels and pay different prices for the same 10 goods (e.g. different types of strawberries).
+This is especially true when work-11 ing with composite goods (e.g. fruit) that reflect different compositions across 12 households, e.g. variation in the proportion of strawberries and apples within fruit.
+As the use of unit values leads to bias in estimates (Deaton, 1988), some 14 procedure is needed to obtain quality-adjusted prices.
+A widely used approach 15 is the definition of prices as the average unit values across households by month 16 and government office region, under the common assumption that households 17 in the same area and time period face the same prices.
+18